priyanshdas/Pokedex-Discord/README.md

 ## Support

-If you encounter any issues or have any questions about the Pokedex Discord Bot, feel free to reach out to us on [GMAIL](mailto:pokedexbotdiscord@gmail.com) [SERVER](https://discord.gg/9y9yNeYztT) or open an issue in this repository.
+If you encounter any issues or have any questions about the Pokedex Discord Bot, feel free to reach out to us on [GMAIL](mailto:pokedexbotdiscord@gmail.com), [SUPPORT SERVER](https://discord.gg/QdArv5se7c) or open an issue in this repository.

 ## Credits